tcrst/bluecoding-devops-challenge/challenges/01-shell-scripting/readme.md

 3. Give execute permissions to our script `scrip.sh` using the chmod command:
 Answer:

-4. Fix the script and paste the lines that contain the fix.
+4. Fix the `script.sh` in the current directory and paste the lines that contain the fix.
 Answer:

 5. Write a script that goes to http://www.whatismyip.org/ and then prints “Your IP is: <Result from site>”.